actris/data-management-plan/DMP/ACTRIS-DMP.md

 Modern cloud remote sensing instruments can produce vast amounts of raw data.
 This data first need to be stored locally at the measurement site.
 Then, the data are transferred to FMI servers for processing and archiving.
-Currently, FMI offers an FTP access point to establish the file transfer, but it is site operators responsibility to maintain regular data flow to FMI.
+Currently, FMI offers an HTTP API to establish the file transfer, but it is site operators responsibility to maintain regular data flow to FMI.

 It should be noted that, technically, it is also possible to execute the first processing step already on site, and only transfer the processed measurement files, that are much smaller, to FMI for further processing.